ghc-proposals/ghc-proposals/README.rst

 -----------------

-The committee process starts once the committee has been notified that a proposal is ready for decistion, and takes place on the `ghc-steering-committee <https://mail.haskell.org/cgi-bin/mailman/listinfo/>`_ mailing list.
+The committee process starts once the committee has been notified that a proposal is ready for decision, and takes place on the `ghc-steering-committee <https://mail.haskell.org/cgi-bin/mailman/listinfo/>`_ mailing list.
 All interested parties are invited to follow the discussion.